 We will ask you to discuss this treatment with one of the obstetric doctors or your GP.
-If we meet you at the first trimester scan you will receive a letter for your GP to allow them to provide a prescription for your local pharmacy.
+If we meet you at the first trimester scan you will receive an electronic prescription for aspirin and you can pick the medicine up from Lloyds Pharmacy at King's College Hospital or the Outpatient Pharmacy at Princess Royal University Hospital.
+Your GP can provide a prescription or continuation of a prescription for your local pharmacy.